 Malnourished children working to satisfy bursting at seams Westerners who LOVE their chocolate.
 Western world’s high demand => companies like Nestle putting pressure on cocoa bean manufacturers => child slavery => 1 in 7 obesity rate in the world => cancer.
 This world is so screwed up!
 A reason I do not buy Girl Scout cookies knocking on my door every week.
 Not that I am mean or think little girls are not important.
 My money are better off to tackle more important issues our world is facing today rather than supporting junk food production and kids’s slavery.

 I added frozen cherries.
 No need to thaw.
 Cherry season is in a few months so you definitely can use fresh ones.
 A few readers have reported using dried cherries successfully.
 Probably around half amount of fresh.
 You will love these fudgy, sugar free and healthy chocolate coconut flour muffins!!!
-I tested half of one and it was magnificent.
+I tasted half of one and it was magnificent.
 Couldn’t eat more because goals, people, goals.
-Midsection and ass are in trouble!

 Have a super-duper weekend!